History Of Telehealth And Telemedicine

 - OR -

 Seemingly minute services like text message appointment reminders reduce dropout rates in rehab programs.
-Clinicians can use these features, not only to perform mundane yet important tasks like appointment reminders, but to further interact with their clients.
-Reaching out to support someone in their recovery efforts helps keep them accountable and on track, where they otherwise may return to maladaptive behaviors that could lead to a return to substance use.
+Clinicians can use these features not only to perform mundane yet important tasks like appointment reminders but also to further interact with their clients.
+Reaching out to support someone in their recovery efforts helps keep them accountable and on track; they otherwise may return to maladaptive behaviors that could lead to a return to substance use.

 Featured Centers Offering Telehealth And Telemedicine Services

-The two most common uses of Telehealth in addiction medicine include:
+The 2 most common uses of Telehealth in addiction medicine include: